extremenetworks/E2X/docs/Manual.md

 If the target switch is used standalone, but with enabled stacking, you can append a comma to the target switch model name to create a translation suitable for a switch in stacking mode.

+SummitStack switches must be configured for stacking before the translated stack configuration can be applied.

 ### Warnings